HiIAmTzeKean/HiIAmTzeKean/README.md

 # About Tze Kean

 ## Summary
 I will be studing in NTU Computer science from year 2021 to 2025.
-I will be specialising in AI and Machine Learning!
+My specialiation will be in AI and Machine Learning!
+I am looking into expanding my knowledge into the field of finance and am in the midst of taking a CFA.

 ## Education
 - Nanyang Technological Univeristy
 - National University Singapore (Exchange)
+- Tsinghua University (Exchange)
 - ShangHai Jiao Tong University (Exchange)

 ## About Repo